jagrafft/vision/docs/whitepaper/src/whitepaper.md

 Standards create consistency, something that largely benefits the owners of content delivery networks who charge for the privilege of access to the users on their networks.
 From 2006 to 2016, internet advertising revenues in *the United States alone* grew approximately 429.0% from $16.9 billion to $72.5 billion,[@IABRevenueReport:2017:online, 5] with the "top ten" (10) companies commanding 69-75% of revenue over the same period.[@IABRevenueReport:2017:online, 9] In this case standardization is a revenue optimization strategy: the more devices end users own which support the standard, the larger the potential customer pool for advertisers.

 Standards are also expensive and time-consuming to create.
 Many of the participants in standards-setting processes feel justified asking for compensation for their time and effort.
-This is reasonable

-Though VP9 is widespread, and the standard format for YouTube, Apple has repeatedly passed on implementing it in Safari for iOS or macOS.[^cite] Thus Safari users cannot access VP9-encoded content and must change browsers or rely on vendors to support multiple formats, which introduces additional frustrations for users.
+Patent pools and strong notions of ownership have exploited this simple, and likely reasonable, request to create a market space advantageous to them.[@Balto:2013:online] This limits market growth and stifles innovation,[@Balto:2013:online] making vendors implicit consumers of a single, closed standard.
+These costs are ultimately borne by consumers, who pay higher prices due to license and royalty fees paid on their behalf.

+*vision* uses the open and royalty-free format VP9 by default.
+It is the default encoding for YouTube, and well supported across the modern device ecosystem.
+Users may also implement other formats and encoding strategies, taking advantage of the open and free nature of *vision*.

 ### Patents and Ownership
 H.26L formats are based heavily on patetented technology.[^mpeg-patents] And while a reasonable number of other formats are available, many require some type of licensing or implement part(s) of an H.26L format.
 A majority of these agreements separate encoding, streaming, and decoding; which allows the introduction of fees at each step in the delivery chain.

-The first digital AV format, H.120, was published by a telecommunications industry group in 1984.[@CCITT:1988:incollection, 1] It was not usable, but a revision to it, H.261, became the first production-ready standard when it was published in 1988.
-A number of formats were introduced as digital audio and video data proliferated throughout the 1990s but none found the traction of H.261 and its successors, which emerged as the de facto industry standard--studied, licensed, or re-implemented by a majority of avaialble AV formats.

 Numerous free and/or open source options have been introduced concurrent to the rise in popularity of the H.26L standards.
 Generally these can be divided into encoding **libraries**, such as *libx264*, *libx265*, and *libpvx*--for H.264, HEVC/H.265, and VP9 respectively--and **formats**, such as H.26L, Matroska, Ogg, WebM, and VP9--which define data structures and are used to interpret individual AV files.
 Here some interesting catch-22s arise